awesomebytes/alienware15r3_ubuntu14/README.md

 To install it, open a terminal (Control+Alt+T) and:
 ```
 cd /cdrom
-cd gparted_deb # Or whatever you called the folder
+cd alienware_stuff # Or whatever you called the folder
 sudo dpkg -i gparted_0.24.0-1~getdeb1_amd64.deb
 ```